intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 ### Start ElasticSearch

-ES will hold our index of publications.
-[Fetch](http://www.elasticsearch.org/download/) it and then unpack it somewhere.
+ES will hold our index of publications, [fetch](http://www.elasticsearch.org/download/) it and then unpack it somewhere.

 To start it: